LogtalkDotOrg/logtalk3/examples/NOTES.md

 - `now_you_see_me`
 	example illustrating requirements dictated by inheritance semantics for the implementation of dynamic predicates

+- `object_aliases`
+	simple examples illustrating the use of object aliases

 - `operators`
 	example of using operators local to objects and categories